Jenna Marshall

-Jenna Marshall is a fictional character created by I. Marlene King for the Freeform television series Pretty Little Liars and portrayed by Tammin Sursok.
-Based on the character Jenna Cavanaugh by Sara Shepard from the book series.
+Jenna Marshall is a fictional character / antagonist created by I. Marlene King for the Freeform television series Pretty Little Liars and portrayed by Tammin Sursok.
+The character is based on Jenna Cavanaugh, who was created by Sara Shepard in the book series.
 Although in the novels Jenna is murdered in Heartless, in the show she is still alive.
 Jenna is a major recurring character in the first five seasons, acting as a member of the A-Team, while being absent for the sixth, and returning in the seventh, working as a helper to Uber A.

 Development

 Characterization

 Toby had described Jenna as "someone who gets whatever she wants".
 Although Jenna is resentful towards Alison and her friends, she volunteers to do a speech at Alison's memorial dedication in "Please, Do Talk About Me When I'm Gone".
 She shares only kind words, mentioning Alison's visit to her in the hospital, claiming that Ali made her stronger and more in touch with her identity.

 Jenna also proves she can be slightly abusive and controlling, as she slaps Toby when he tells her he will "never touch her like that again", and asks who he thinks he's talking to.
 Jenna is known to show a much sadder and vulnerable side than she usually does when around people she doesn't know.
 She has made a beautiful pottery piece, but is frustrated that she cannot see anything, not even the shadows it produces when lit.